Dvi23/M365_-wiki/M365-License-Usage-Notification.md

 ![](https://github.com/mattnovitsch/M365/blob/main/M365Flow14.jpg)

 <BR><BR>
 33. The last thing we need to change is the email address this is going to.
 Right now, its setup to go to Testing@reply.com.
-You will need to change it to a distribution list or person(s) you want to get this notification. <BR>
+You will need to change it to a distribution list or person(s) you want to get this notification.
+Please note that there limits to the number of emails that can be sent.
+[Mail Connector - Throttling Limits](https://docs.microsoft.com/en-us/connectors/sendmail/#throttling-limits)<BR>
 ![](https://github.com/mattnovitsch/M365/blob/main/M365Flow18.jpg)

 <BR><BR>